Military Personnel Law- Minnesota

 What to do if you don't meet the Military Law conditions:

-If you do not meet all the conditions of the Military Personnel Disconnection Law as outlined in the brochure below, you do not qualify for winter shutoff protection.
+If you do not meet all the conditions of the Military Personnel Disconnection Law as outlined in the brochure to the right, you do not qualify for winter shutoff protection.
 However, you still can continue to receive electric service if you call us to set up a mutually acceptable payment arrangement.
 Call Tri-County Electric at 1-800-432-2285 BEFORE the due date.